-Set up and APPOINTMENT with us to chat about gear!
+Set up and APPOINTMENT with us to chat about gear.

-Ski Mode and Walk Mode
+3) Ski Mode and Walk Mode

-Often we recommend once you find a boot that is comfortable to go out and ski it a couple times.
+Often we recommend once you find a boot that is comfortable to go out and ski it a couple of times.
 First, if the boot does need additional fitting work, you will have a much better idea where problem areas are after doing the real deal versus walking around the shop.
 Second, you may not need a heat mold at all and will get a little longer life out of the liner by not heat molding.
 The thicker the liner the more it can change through a heat mold.
-Thin rando race liners generally to not change much during a mold, therefore make sure it is big enough out of the box.
+Thin rando race liners generally do not change much during a mold, therefore make sure it is big enough out of the box.

 View our complete intro to ski touring guide here.